extism/ocaml-sdk/README.md

 ### Install the Extism Runtime Dependency

 For this library, you first need to install the Extism Runtime.
 You can [download the shared object directly from a release](https://github.com/extism/extism/releases) or use the [Extism CLI](https://github.com/extism/cli) to install it.

-> **Note**: This library has breaking changes and targets 1.0 of the runtime.
-For the time being, install the runtime from our nightly development builds on git: `sudo PATH="$PATH" env extism lib install --version git`.

 ### Add the library to dune